 Our flagship programme with Jonathan Hill and Andrea Byrne goes out at 6pm every weekday on ITV with all the latest news, weather, sport and information from across the country.

-Hourly news, travel and weather updates are featured in ITV Daybreak at 6.05am, 6.05am and 6.05am.
+Hourly news, travel and weather updates are featured in Good Morning Britain at 6.05am, 7.05am and 8.05am.
 Our next bulletin is at 1.55pm after the ITV News at lunchtime.
 And you can catch up with our late news update after News at Ten at 10.30pm.
 Our Saturday and Sunday bulletins are shown between 5.30pm and 6.30pm.

 Meanwhile, our 24-hour news site is packed with broadcast quality video and aims to bring real-time rolling news to the public in a slick and efficient digital product.
 Optimised for use on mobiles and tablets, the service gives people a great new way to follow breaking news.

 Our authoritative team of specialist correspondents and reporters tell the big stories of the day, informed by arresting images and trusted analysis - on screen and online.